ganoninc/trident-kloader-updated/README.md

-On the iPad2, I saw a veritcal green line on the right of the screen.
+On the iPad2, I saw a vertical green line on the right of the screen.

 After I put the iPad 2 in sleep mode
 ```Bash